Cgyc20/production_project/README.md

 Given we have $D_j \xrightarrow{\gamma} U_j$ in compartment $j$, then we must have that a particles worth of mass is correctly added to the continuous regime.
 This involves adding $1/h$ particles worth of mass for each point in the corresponding domain of the PDE solution.

-## Running the code

-You can change all parameter in the parameters_input.dat file and then run main.py to simulate.
-Once simulated you can re-animate by typing in python animate.py